32 Years of Service in the Culinary Industry

-One evening during a regular day, I asked my father if he still remember the opening date of his first stall back in the 1980s.
+One evening during a regular day, I asked my father if he still remembers the opening date of his first stall back in the 1980s.
 Immediately, he replied, 1982.
 Of what day and month?, I asked.
 1982 August 6th, he answered.
 This clearly indicated that his career was all his blood and sweats.
 Did you took any pictures during your opening day?, again I asked.
 Swiftly he stood up and walk towards the drawer where we kept our old photos.
 “Not sure if they are still here son”, he said, as he took out those photo albums.
 Upon browsing a few of them, he recognized some of them and mumbled, “should be in here”.
-He then slowed down and careful browse through the album.
-A few moment later, he extracted a few photos from the album and showed them to me, “there you go”.
-Full of excitement, he explain those photos with smile on his face.
+He then slowed down and carefully browse through the album.
+A few moments later, he extracted a few photos from the album and showed them to me, “there you go”.
+Full of excitement, he explains those photos with a smile on his face.

 It was evening, around 5 pm during his very first business day that his family members and friends came to show their support.
-Flower bouquets was sent to his stall located at the narrow Lorong Yap Ah Loy.
+Flower bouquets were sent to his stall located at the narrow Lorong Yap Ah Loy.
 Venturing into his own food business was never easy.
 He had to push his stove from the inner part of Lorong Yap Ah Loy to the front of the streets on a daily basis.
-However, he had his loving wife, who is also my mother who work together with him, supported him from the very beginning of his venture.
-During rainy days, he told me that he started off all wet from head to toe and dried off his clothing from the heat of the stove as he cook his evening off.
+However, he had his loving wife, who is also my mother who works together with him, supported him from the very beginning of his venture.
+During rainy days, he told me that he started off all wet from head to toe and dried off his clothing from the heat of the stove as he cooks his evening off.
 The beginning of his career was never easy.

-Despite all these obstacle, he manage to maintain his spirit for all the 32 years of service in the culinary field.
+Despite all these obstacles, he manages to maintain his spirit for all the 32 years of service in the culinary field.
 What is the thing that drives him to do that?
 He told me, once there was someone who said to him something discouraging on his very first business day at his small humble stall.
 “You don’t even know how to hold the Chinese spatula and ladle properly yet, you will have your stall close in no time!”.
 And my father said, “It is because of what I heard back then, I tell myself, I will make it happen and I will show them that I can!” and so he embarked on his culinary journey.

 They started off with a very simple menu – noodles only.
-Choices of fresh water prawn, beef or pork with crispy rice vermicelli, pan fried flat rice noodle or crispy egg noodle topped off with thick Cantonese egg gravy.
+Choices of freshwater prawn, beef, or pork with crispy rice vermicelli, pan-fried flat rice noodle, or crispy egg noodle topped off with thick Cantonese egg gravy.

 At the end of 1988, he introduced a new menu list.
-Serving rice, variety of meats with different cooking style while still maintaining his best seller Cantonese noodle on the menu list.
-Business was doing very well and packed on every business day.
+Serving rice, variety of meats with different cooking styles while still maintaining his best seller Cantonese noodle on the menu list.
+The business was doing very well and packed on every business day.
 There was a total of 9 in the team to operate the business.
 However, due to it is always busy and packed every single business day, staff started to leave the team, complaining that the other restaurants do have some relaxing day and month but not yours.
 At the end of 1989, from a team of 9 down to just him and his wife, leaving them with no option but to return to their original menu – Cantonese noodle.

 I still remember clearly that I was here playing hide and seek with my siblings, hiding in the storeroom.
-Sometimes we was too playful and naughty, giving troubles to Chef Keong and his wife that we got punished.
+Sometimes we were too playful and naughty, giving troubles to Chef Keong and his wife that we got punished.
 Once we got tired of playing around, we would simply crawl into the compartment of the stainless steel working table and snooze off right in front of the customers.

 Fast forward to 1998, we moved to Taman Tun Dr. Ismail (TTDI) at Jalan Tun Mohd Faud.
 I remember clearly that the back of our shop faced the Pasar Besar TTDI.